Canon 6D vs Panasonic LX10

 Review summary: Canon 6D vs Panasonic LX10

-Reasons to prefer the Canon EOS 6D:
+Advantages of the Canon EOS 6D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (1090 versus 260) on a single battery charge.